 The System's Historical Funding Progress.
 In September 2013, the Authority's Board of Directors adopted a resolution pursuant to which the Authority expects to provide funds to reduce its UAAL earlier than the scheduled amortization thereof.
 The Board of Directors has directed staff to include additional payment towards the UAAL in the annual budget.
 The funds for such additional payments will come from, among other sources, savings that result from the PEPRA provisions and other reductions in retirement contribution rates.
 Upon the completion of the audited financial statements for each fiscal year, the Authority determines the available amount of its fund balances which can be transferred to the System for payment towards the pension UAAL.
-See "Financial and Economic Information - Fiscal Health Plan and Financial Stability Budget Policy" and " - Financial Policies and Practices - Fiscal Health Plan and Financial Stability Budget Policy" and " - Financial Policies and Practices - Fiscal Year 2014-15 Authority Budget" herein.
-In addition, the Board of Directors has directed than an additional \$1 million be included in the Authority's annual budgets for Fiscal Years 2016-17 through and including Fiscal Year 2021-22 for retirement contributions to the System as a source for additional payments toward the UAAL.
+See "Financial and Economic Information - Fiscal Health Plan and Financial Stability Budget Policy", " - Financial Policies and Practices - Fiscal Year 2014-15 Authority Budget" and " - Fiscal Year 14-15 Mid-Year Budget Update" herein.
+In addition, the Board of Directors has directed that an additional \$1 million be included in the Authority's annual budgets for Fiscal Years 2016-17 through and including Fiscal Year 2021-22 for retirement contributions to the System as a source for additional payments toward the UAAL.
 The Board of Directors has also directed staff to provide updates to the Board as part of each annual budget presentation that include the proposed additional amount to be paid on the UAAL.

-The following Table 20 sets forth the schedule of funding progress for the System as of the ten most recent actuarial valuation dates.
+The following Table A-20 sets forth the schedule of funding progress for the System as of the ten most recent actuarial valuation dates.
 See " - Retirement Contributions" above.
 Funding progress is measured by a comparison of System Assets which have been set aside by the System to pay plan benefits with plan liabilities.
-The 2012 Actuarial Valuation states that. as of December 31, 2012, the actuarial value of the plan assets for the System ("System Assets") was approximately \$9,469,423,000 the valuation value of System Assets (i.e., the actuarial value excluding any non-valuation reserves) was approximately \$9,469,208,000 and the net market value of System Assets was approximately \$9,566,874,000.
-The rate of return based on the actuarial value of System Assets was 3.49%, the rate of return based on the valuation value of the System Assets was 3.49%, and the rate of return based on the market value of System Assets was approximately \$10,417,340,000, the valuation value of System Assets was approximately \$10,417,340,000, the valuation value of System Assets was approximately \$10,679,507,000.
-The rate of return based on the valuation value of System Assets was approximately \$10,679,507,000.
-The rate of return based on the valuation value of System Assets was 9.11%, the rate of return based on the market value of System Assets was 9.11% for the Fiscal Year ended December 31, 2013.
+The 2014 Actuarial Valuation states that, as of December 31, 2014, the actuarial value of plan assets for the System ("System Assets") was approximately \$11,450,001,000, the valuation value of System Assets (i.e., the actuarial value excluding any non-valuation reserves) was approximately \$11,449,911,000 and the net market value of System Assets was approximately \$11,428,223,000.
+The rate of return based on the actuarial value of System Assets was 7.34%, the rate of return based on the valuation value of the System Assets was 7.34%, and the rate of return based on the market value of System Assets was 4.52% for the Fiscal Year ended December 31, 2014.

 The actuarial value of the System Assets and the AAL reflect amounts received by the System from the County in connection with the prior issuance of the County's pension obligation bonds.
 The County has applied a portion of the proceeds of each issuance of pension obligation bonds to offset a portion of the annual actuarially-determined contribution rate for the County.
-See Table 18 - "Annual Required Employer Contributions and Percentage Contributed" herein, which sets forth the aggregate ARC to be contributed by the Authority and other member agencies, as determined by the System's Actuarial Consultant, and the percentage actually contributed.
+See Table A-18 - "Annual Required Employer Contributions and Percentage Contributed" herein, which sets forth the aggregate ARC to be contributed by the Authority and other member agencies, as determined by the System's Actuarial Consultant, and the percentage actually contributed.

+TABLE A-20

-TABLE 20 ORANGE COUNTY EMPLOYEES RETIREMENT SYSTEM SCHEDULE OF FUNDING PROGRESS December 31, 2007 through December 31, 2013 (\$ in thousands)
+ORANGE COUNTY EMPLOYEES RETIREMENT SYSTEM

+SCHEDULE OF FUNDING PROGRESS

+December 31, 2007 through December 31, 2014

+(\$ in thousands)